Slow Cooker Split Pea Soup

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Split peas aren’t especially low in carbs, but they do have fiber and this Slow Cooker Split Pea Soup has a generous amount of ham and celery and not many carrots for about 16 net carbs per serving.
+Split peas aren’t especially low in carbs, but they do have fiber.
+This Slow Cooker Split Pea Soup has a generous amount of ham and celery and not many carrots for only 16.7 net carbs per serving.
+Use even more ham and celery to reduce the carbs.
 Since the soup includes carrots, it would be a phase two option for the original South Beach Diet.

 Find More Recipes Like This One: